microsoft/pxt-ev3/docs/labview.md

 # Coding in MakeCode

-This guide helps users who are used to the LabView LEGO Minstorms editor quickly get familiar with using blocks in MakeCode.
+This guide helps users who are used to work with @boardname@ to get familiar with using blocks in MakeCode.

 ## Snap together the blocks